digital-sustainability/greencup/README.md

 are shared files for both web and mobile, with the excpetion of non-suffixed *.html* files.
 All files including the suffix are only used in the mobile version.

-More information can be found on the [NativeScript documentation in code-sharing](https://docs.nativescript.org/angular/code-sharing/intro).
+More information can be found on the [NativeScript documentation on code-sharing](https://docs.nativescript.org/angular/code-sharing/intro).

-## Run
+## Run the App

-Run the web app with `ng serve` on *localhost:4200.
+Run the web app with `ng serve` on *localhost:4200*.

-Run the mobile app with `tns run [android | ios] --bundle` on a connected device or emulator.
+Run the mobile app with `tns run [android | ios] --bundle` on a connected mobile device or emulator.